Ksdsk/Bibliotheque/Obsidian/Software Development/Scrum.md

 After each user stories are assigned, each engineers take a moment to calculate their planning points distribution.

 > At Amazon, there were two different buckets each points could belong to.
 The first one was **capacity**, where the effort points are multiplied by a certain offset value for rests and balance, commonly 0.8, and the remainder would be distributed to the **buffer** or **burst**, which is reserved for doing other things, such as meetings, mental breaks, and more.
-##
+## Ceremonies
+A formal scrum meeting is defined as a *ceremony*.
+This ceremony